canada-ca/digital-playbook-guide-numerique/en/1-design-with-users.md

 - Make design and content decisions based on research, testing and analytics **(Digital Service Standard (Ontario / UK))**
 - change the interface design in response to usability testing, documenting the hypotheses you tested, what happened and how you reacted **(Digital Service Standard (UK))**
 - understand how you will use existing design patterns and a front-end toolkit to make the service consistent **(Digital Service Standard (AU))**
-- create simpler and clearer information by understanding the language of your users, using plain language by default, and applying contemporary online writing methods **(Digital Service Standard (AU))**
-- follow accessibility better practice and are planning how your public prototype will meet WCAG 2.0 level AA **(Digital Service Standard (AU))**
-- ensure appropriate design, content design and front-end developer support is provided to the team. **(Digital Service Standard (AU))**

 </section>